Christian Legal Society

-Christian Legal Society (CLS) is a non-profit Christian headquartered in Virginia, United States.
+Christian Legal Society (CLS) is a non-profit Christian organization headquartered in Virginia, United States.
 The organization consists of lawyers, judges, law professors, and law students.
 Its members are bound to follow the "commandment of Jesus" and to "seek justice with the love of God."

 History

-The organization was founded in Chicago, Illinois in 1961 by four lawyers (Paul Bernard, Gerrit P. Groen, Henry Luke Brinks, and Elmer Johnson) who met to pray together at a 1959 convention of the American Bar Association.
+The organization was founded in Chicago, Illinois, in 1961 by four lawyers (Paul Bernard, Gerrit P. Groen, Henry Luke Brinks, and Elmer Johnson) who met to pray together at a 1959 convention of the American Bar Association.

 In the 1980s and 1990s, the organization formed a Christian Conciliation Ministry, which later became Peacemaker Ministries and the Institute for Christian Conciliation.